 His drive, to this day, is to make a difference to disadvantaged people’s lives and build a sustainable organisation that helps, nurtures and develops adults with learning difficulties, learning disabilities, behaviour that challenges, mental health, autism, brain injuries, complex needs and physical disabilities to help them enjoy happier, calmer and more fulfilled lives.

 He is determined to provide quality education that meets individual’s needs, however severe their problems may be.
-He is a trustee of a Birmingham bereavement charity helping families overcome the loss of their children and and a treasurer of a local church and Independent Examiner of Charity accounts.
+He is a trustee of a Birmingham bereavement charity helping families overcome the loss of their children.

 Director of Governance and Ethics